danknights/mice5035/logging_in.md

 srun -N 1 --ntasks-per-node=2 --mem-per-cpu=8gb -t 02:00:00 -p interactive --pty bash
  ```

 This may take a while to finish running.
-It will usually log you directly in to the interactive node.
-You can see that this has happened because the start of the line in the terminal will say something like "yourusername@cn0077" and it will be different from what it was on the previous line.
+It will log you directly in to the interactive node.
+Often you can see that this has happened because the start of the line in the terminal will say something like "yourusername@cn0077" or "yourusename@acn001" and it will be different from what it was on the previous line.
 If in doubt, you can run `hostname` to print out the name of the node.
 Login nodes usually start with `login` or `ln`.
-If you are still on the login node, you just need to find out the name of the new interactive node so that you can connect to it.
-To find the name of your new interactive node, run this:

-`squeue -u <your username>`, using your username in place of `<your username>`.

-In the last column of the output is the name of the node that you want to connect to.
-It will usually look something like, `cn0123`.
-Now you must connect to that node:

-`ssh cn0123` (Do not use `cn0123`; replace that with your node name).